nerves-project/nerves_examples/hello_network/README.md

 # ...

-# Set a mdns domain and node_name to be able to remsh into the device.
+# Setting the node_name will enable Erlang Distribution.
+# Only enable this for prod if you understand the risks.
+node_name = if Mix.env() != :prod, do: "hello_network"

 config :nerves_init_gadget,
-  node_name: :hello_network,
+  node_name: node_name,
   mdns_domain: "hello_network.local"

 # ...